-The Early Childhood program is a two-year curriculum that leads to an Associate in Applied Science degree and prepares students to work professionally with all types of young children in schools and other childcare institutions.
+The Early Childhood A.A.S. program is a two-year curriculum that leads to an Associate in Applied Science degree and prepares students to work professionally with all types of young children in schools and other childcare institutions.
 Program graduates have found satisfying career opportunities in a wide range of child care agencies.
 While some graduates have gone directly from Hudson Valley Community College to employment, many have continued their education at colleges and universities.

 The Early Childhood Administration A.A.S. program is a two-year curriculum that leads to an Associate in Applied Science degree and designed for individuals who are interested in entering the field of child care administration or opening their own home childcare facility.
 The degree also offers students the courses and credits in early childhood administration that are needed for the Child Program Administrator Credential (CPAC) offered by the New York State Association for the Education of Young Children.
 Upon successful completion of the program, graduates will be prepared to submit the required portfolio for the CPAC credential.

 The Early Childhood Administration certificate program is designed for individuals who have already completed an associate degree in early childhood and are pursuing the Child Program Administrator Credential (CPAC) offered by the New York State Association for the Education of Young Children.
 The certificate also is ideal for those working as assistant directors, directors, program administrators and family child care owners and are seeking to develop professionally.